raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In a server-initiated DSO Keepalive message, the Session Timeouts unilaterally inform the client of the new values from this point forward in this DSO session.
+In a server-initiated DSO Keepalive message, the Session Timeouts unilaterally inform the client of the new values from this point forward in this DSO Session.
 The client MUST NOT generate a response to the server-initiated DSO Keepalive message.

 When a client is sending its second and subsequent Keepalive DSO requests to the server, the client SHOULD continue to request its preferred values each time.
-This allows flexibility, so that if conditions change during the lifetime of a DSO session, the server can adapt its responses to better fit the client's needs.
+This allows flexibility, so that if conditions change during the lifetime of a DSO Session, the server can adapt its responses to better fit the client's needs.

 ### Client handling of received Session Timeout values